scverse/scvi-tutorials/README.md

 [badge-numfocus]: https://img.shields.io/badge/powered%20by-NumFOCUS-orange.svg?style=flat&colorA=E1523D&colorB=007D8A
 [link-numfocus]: http://numfocus.org

-# Tutorials repository
+# Tutorials

-This repository contains the source notebooks for the [tutorials](https://docs.scvi-tools.org/en/stable/tutorials/index.html) on the main scvi-tools site.
+This repository contains the source notebooks for the [tutorials](https://docs.scvi-tools.org/en/stable/tutorials/index.html) on the scvi-tools site, and is included in the [main repository](https://github.com/scverse/scvi-tools) as a submodule.
+Please refer to the latter for additional resources.

 # Reference